If you suspect an exotic disease in your livestock, immediately call the

-The Australian Government, through the Australian Government Department of Agriculture and Water Resources is continuing its efforts to ensure that Australia is well-prepared to manage the disease, and in 2011 sought the advice of Mr Ken Matthews AO to provide a qualitative assessment of Australia’s readiness to respond to the threat of FMD.
+The Australian Government, through the Australian Government Department of Agriculture, Water and the Environment is continuing its efforts to ensure that Australia is well-prepared to manage the disease, and in 2011 sought the advice of Mr Ken Matthews AO to provide a qualitative assessment of Australia’s readiness to respond to the threat of FMD.
 The resulting report (A review of Australia’s preparedness for the threat of foot-and-mouth disease) is available on the department's website.

 About the disease

 What is foot-and-mouth disease?